 6) Update Alumni Engagement Metrics

 Keeping alumni engaged is undeniably crucial to a university’s operations.
 From donations to mentorships and professional networks, alumni have a lot to offer schools and current students.

 Metrics for tracking alumni engagement, though, have too often been limited.
 This kind of data is critical for informing decisions and building strong relationships with alumni, but traditionally, has been limited to event attendance and fundraising revenue.

 When COVID-19 hit and shut down in-person events, higher-education institutions found themselves with little insight into their alumni.
 The pandemic brought to light that metrics for alumni engagement desperately needed to be updated.
 Going forward, much more data should be collected including:

 - Volunteering actions

 With better data comes better insights, which can be used to strengthen alumni relationships and improve the experiences of your students — former, current and future.

-To learn more about how higher education and other nonprofit organizations have used Personalized Video to get game-changing results, such as 83% more engagement and a 7x higher CTR, get in touch.
+To learn more about how higher education and other nonprofit organisations have used Personalised Video to get game-changing results, such as 83% more engagement and a 7x higher CTR, get in touch.